 The sub-scale test aircraft named the Hornisse (which means Hornet) has the following dimensions:

 JAXA's eVTOL concept and the Hornisse proof-of-concept sub-scale model are backed by an agency that had a budget of $2 Billion in 2013.
-The resource pool is enormous for JAXA, so most likely their testing will continue for the foreseeable future and then progress to the full-scale eVTOL concept.
-Monitor the progress of the Hornisse as an indicator of future successes of the company.
+Despite the large resource pool for JAXA, all testing to date thus far has occurred on small scale prototypes.
+Look to additional flight tests as indicators of further progress of the company, which has fallen silent in 2020.